59th Scinde Rifles (Frontier Force)

-The 59 Scinde Rifles (Frontier Force) was an infantry regiment of the British Indian Army.
-The regiment was one of the most reputed outfits of the British Indian Army.
+The 59th Scinde Rifles (Frontier Force) was an infantry regiment of the British Indian Army.
 It was raised in 1843, as the Scinde Camel Corps.
 In 1856, it was incorporated into the Punjab Irregular Force (PIF).
 It was designated as the 59th Scinde Rifles (Frontier Force) in 1904 and became 6th Royal Battalion (Scinde) 13th Frontier Force Rifles in 1922.
 In 1947, it was allocated to the Pakistan Army, where it continues to exist as 1st Battalion The Frontier Force Regiment.

 Early history

 The regiment was raised on 1 December 1843 by Lieutenant Robert Fitzgerald at Karachi as the Scinde Camel Corps.
 The corps consisting of camel-mounted infantry was entrusted with keeping the peace on the Sindh frontier.
 In 1853, it was designated as the 6th Regiment of Punjab Infantry and became part of the Punjab Irregular Force, which later became famous as the Punjab Frontier Force or The Piffers.
 The Piffers consisted of five regiments of cavalry, eleven regiments of infantry and five batteries of artillery besides the Corps of Guides.
 Their mission was to maintain order on the Punjab Frontier; a task they performed with great aplomb.
 Over the next fifty years, the 6th Punjab Infantry took part in numerous frontier operations.
 It was also engaged in operations during the Indian Mutiny of 1857–58.